HoS5am/Image-Processing-Api/README.md

 4. Preview and Copy Link: Once the image is resized, it will appear below the form.
 You can copy the URL of the resized image using the "Copy Link" button.

+5. Upload an image: Press "upload image" , and it will be added to the list of thumbnails.

 ### Endpoints

 1. > /availableImages